 If you own a home, the list of improvements you would like to accomplish is probably extensive.
-The most popular home remodels are the kitchen and bathroom.
-Thousands of homeowners rip apart their kitchens and bathrooms every year, installing new sinks, faucets, and trendy backsplashes.
-Maybe the backsplash has an alternating pattern of seashells or cowboy boots, regardless you will more than likely tear it out in ten years when it looks dated.
+The most popular home remodels are the kitchen and bathroom, and every year, thousands of homeowners rip apart their kitchen and bathrooms, installing new sinks, faucets, and trendy backsplashes.
+Maybe the backsplash has an alternating pattern of seashells or cowboy boots, regardless you will more than likely tear it out in 10 years when it looks dated.
 Remember the tan countertops of the late 80s and early 90s?
 Good luck finding a home with those anymore.
 The point is, kitchens and bathrooms are one of the most altered parts of the home, seemingly on the whim of new styles and decoration trends.

 PEX pipe is a newer type of water line that is made of crosslinked polyurethane.
 Used to replace PVC water pipes, PEX is much more forgiving and bendable than rigid PVC.
 This makes PEX the ideal material for a repipe in which challenging conditions may be found.
 PEX is a less expensive option than copper and that can be very appealing when your budget is tight but you need a repipe.

 The gold standard for plumbing is copper.
 Not only do copper pipes last for decades, but they are also resistant to blockage.
 Copper water pipes are coated on the inside to make sure that they do not rust and will stay useful for many years.